AbhayKumar05/Budget-Buddy/README.md

 - Teenagers and working adults who wish to budget their money and save wisely.
 - Anyone looking to make the process of tracking and assessing their costs simpler.

-# Research on Existing Tools

-Before the conception of Budget Buddy, a detailed investigation of other spending tracking applications was conducted.
-Popular apps in this category include:

-- **Expensify**
-- **PocketGuard**
-- **YNAB (You Need A Budget)**
-- **Mint**

-These applications offer various features for budgeting, cost tracking, and gaining financial insights.
-The research conducted on these existing tools served as an influence to ensure that Budget Buddy stands out in terms of usability and usefulness.

-By adhering to the architecture of this project, we aim to create Budget Buddy, a valuable app for individuals seeking efficient cost monitoring and money management on their mobile devices.

 #Core

 ## Core Project Use Case

 A key use case for our project involves a user registering in the app with their name, email, and a password.
-After successful registration and the user will encounter a '+' icon.
+After successful registration the user would find the button 'Total expenses' and the user will encounter a '+' icon.
 Clicking on this icon will enable them to select from a range of categories the user wish to use for implementing their respective budgets.
-Once the categories are chosen, the user will navigate to their wallet icon and proceed to create and manage budgets for each category, whether they are on a weekly, monthly, or annual basis.

 ## Alternate Use Cases

 A different use case from our core functionality involves a user who wishes to capture and store or view receipts after making a purchase.
 To do this, the user needs to grant access to the camera and their gallery.
 Once granted, the user taps on the wallet icon.
 After accessing the wallet page, the user has two options.
 One option allows them to view receipts according to the month, and the other option enables them to take a photo of the receipt, which is immediately saved.
-Another usage of the app as an expense tracker is that after user is registered, on the goal icon the user will the challenge page.
-This page includes section which has challenges pre defined the user will find.
+Another usage of the app as an expense tracker is that after user is registered, clicking on the 'Total Savings' button the user will find the challenge page.
+This page includes section which has space to put challenges.
 These challenge once put the timer in and the start button is clicked, the challenge strats.
-The value saved would be then stored into a section on home page of the app.

 # Project Plan